Yibarek1/n_gram_model/README.md

 * **Backoff Strategy:** The model falls back to the most frequent unigram from the training distribution if an unseen context is encountered.

 ---

-Would you like me to help you draft a short introductory paragraph or an "Example Usage" section to show exactly how the model outputs its token predictions?